European Cyber Week CTF Quals 2021 — Pipe Dream (Writeup)

 Depending on the value of this byte:

-• If it’s a 'C', the child process reads another byte, does stuff and seems to send something back to the adjacent cell on the reverse pipe…
+, the child process reads another byte, does stuff and seems to send something back to the adjacent cell on the reverse pipe… - If it’s an

 It’s starting to get a bit fuzzy, so let’s try to take a step back.
 We will overlook the protocol for now, and directly skip to the end, which is: how do we reach success?